jaypeng2015/decision-maker/README.md

-# decision-maker
+# Decision Maker
 Http triggered lambda functions for decision making, which can be integrated with slack commands.

 # How this works

 ## Create Emojis
   - Go to your slack team, and choose `Customize Your Team` -> `Emoji`.
   - Create the following emojis for dices.
-Related gifs can be found [here](http://www.xiazaizhijia.com/rjjc/100199.html)
+Related gifs can be found [here](http://www.xiazaizhijia.com/rjjc/100199.html).
     - dice_1
     - dice_2
     - dice_3